coop182/jquery.dfp.js/Readme.markdown

     <div class="adunit" data-adunit="Ad_unit_id" data-dimensions="393x176"></div>

+This method can be useful for including multiple ad units of the same name which when part of a DFP placement will then pull in as many different creatives as possible.

 You can also specify multiple dimensions sets:

     <div class="adunit" data-adunit="Ad_unit_id" data-dimensions="393x176,450x500"></div>

-This method can be useful for including multiple ad units of the same name which when part of a DFP placement will then pull in as many different creatives as possible.

 Also you can optionally specify custom targeting on a per ad unit basis in the following way.

     <div class="adunit" data-adunit="Ad_unit_id" data-dimensions="393x176" data-targeting='{"city_id":"1"}'></div>

-To create an out of page ad unit set the data-outofpage property on the ad unit.
+To create an out of page ad unit set the data-outofpage property on the ad unit, dimension.

     <div class="adunit" data-adunit="Ad_unit_id" data-outofpage="true"></div>